okoala/awesome-stars/README.md

 - [awesome-serverless](https://github.com/anaibol/awesome-serverless) - :cloud: A curated list of awesome services, solutions and resources for serverless / nobackend applications.
 - [awesome-machine-learning-cn](https://github.com/jobbole/awesome-machine-learning-cn) - 机器学习资源大全中文版，包括机器学习领域的框架、库以及软件
 - [awesome-tensorflow](https://github.com/jtoy/awesome-tensorflow) - TensorFlow - A curated list of dedicated resources http://tensorflow.org
-- [HEAD](https://github.com/joshbuchea/HEAD) - A list of everything that could go in the &lt;head&gt; of your document
+- [HEAD](https://github.com/joshbuchea/HEAD) - A list of everything that *could* go in the head of your document
 - [redux-ecosystem-links](https://github.com/markerikson/redux-ecosystem-links) - A categorized list of Redux-related addons, libraries, and utilities
-- [public-apis](https://github.com/toddmotto/public-apis) - A collective list of public JSON APIs for use in web development.
 - [jsemu](https://github.com/fcambus/jsemu) - A list of emulators written in the JavaScript programming language
 - [awesome-chrome-devtools](https://github.com/ChromeDevTools/awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem
 - [awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning) - A curated list of awesome Deep Learning tutorials, projects and communities.
+- [awesome-aframe](https://github.com/aframevr/awesome-aframe) - [DISCONTINUED] :a: collection of awesome resources for the A-Frame WebVR framework.
 - [css-protips](https://github.com/AllThingsSmitty/css-protips) - A collection of tips to help take your CSS skills pro
 - [navigation-rfc](https://github.com/ericvicenti/navigation-rfc) - Better Navigation in React Native
 - [android-best-practices](https://github.com/futurice/android-best-practices) - Do's and Don'ts for Android development, by Futurice developers